 These sides and ends require rather more 'modeling' than the some of the other replacement sides.
-They are intended for use with the Ratio 613 'long chassis' kit; SR613 from Dart Castings.
+They are intended for use with the Ratio 613 'long chassis' kit; SR613 from DART CASTINGS.
 These vehicles had a 16' wheelbase so, the Ratio chassis has to be 'cut and shut'; this process is covered in the guide.
 Bear in mind when shortening the floor that the etched ends are thinner than the plastic ends for which the floor was designed; so don't cut too much off.
-An alternative to cut and shut would be to use the Shire Scenes S215 Compensation Unit to mount the second axle.
+An alternative to cut and shut would be to use the SHIRE SCENES S215 Compensation Unit to mount the second axle.
 Cut the solebar to 97mm retaining one of the 'W' iron assemblies the correct distance (16.5mm) from an end and then graft the other 'W' iron assembly into position using the method shown for the 6 wheel coach chassis in the guide.

-The flange along the top of the coach side (17) folds through about 180° to thicken the side and provide a face to mate with the Ratio roof.
-Like the Ratio sides these (brass) sides sit on top of the Ratio floor.
-Fold the bottom flange (18) so that it is horizontal, offering the extra width and a larger surface area to glue to the floor; the protruding plastic solebar attachment 'pips' will have to be flattened.
+The flange along the top of the coach side (17) folds through about 180° to thicken the side and provide a face to mate with the roof.
+Like the Ratio sides these (brass) sides overlap the edges of the Ratio floor.
+Fold the bottom flange (18) as shown in the inset.
+The Ratio floor is approximately 2 mm (1 mm each side) too narrow for the Metro coaches and so the modeller might feel it appropriate to fill the gap with some 1 mm square styrene strip (18+ - see inset).
 All 90° folds have the half etched fold line inside the fold.
 If the under frame is to be detailed, this is best done at the outset as completed coach bodies do not respond well to being inverted and worked on in that position.
 It is suggested that the coach sides are attached 'second last'; just before the roof.
 Weighting the vehicle evenly will assist the riding characteristics.
-Cast metal Passengers; PP1 from Dart Castings, will help with this.
+Cast metal Passengers; PP1 from DART CASTINGS, could help with this.

 This vehicles have 'swan neck' grab handles on the right hand side of the passenger doors.
 These attach about two thirds of the way up the window frames and to the upper waist moulding (mounting holes provided).
 Three (optional) open droplights are provided to add variety.
-There is no larger central wide step on the A end as there are 6 rather than 5 panels on a 'Metro' end.
-Instead there are two central steps of equal size.
+Unlike their narrower cousins, the 'top' end step on these coaches consists of two identical steps side by side rather than a single wider one.
 As there were no steps on intermediate vehicle ends in 'close coupled' rakes they may have been added to either end on conversion, creating confusion over 'A' and 'B' ends.
 Photographs show both.